thoughtbot/administrate/README.md

 - The gem's source code lives in the `app` and `lib` subdirectories.
 - The demo app is nested within `spec/example_app`.
+- The guides as seen at http://administrate-docs.herokuapp.com live as markdown files in the `docs` subdirectory.

 Rails configuration files have been changed to recognize the app in the new location,